heiswayi/heiswayi.nrird.com/_posts/2017/2017-02-11-commonly-used-php-code-snippets.md

 tags: [PHP, Programming]
 ---

-A few years ago I have been actively developing PHP apps, and most of them are built from scratch.
-Within those years, I have been using some of these PHP functions in most of my projects.
-Until today, some of them are still useful when I code some PHP apps.
+A few years ago, I was actively developing PHP apps, most of which were built from scratch.
+During those years, I used some of these PHP functions in most of my projects.
+Even today, some of them are still useful when I code PHP apps.